Alejandromo125/DeltaSquad/README.md

 # DeltaSquad
 Games Development - Project I - My first amazing game

-Use the arrow keys to move and space bar to shoot.
+Use the ARROW KEYS to move and SPACE BAR to shoot.

 F1 to see colliders